When and Where Do Hurricanes Likely Occur?

 So what causes ice dams?

-They’re often caused from poor ventilation and climate control within the attic of a home.
-When the attic gets too warm, this can cause snow on the roof of the home to melt.
-When your home has recessed lighting, skylights, intricate roof designs and/or heating ducts, you’re probably at an increased chance for an ice dam to form.
+They come from poor ventilation and climate control within the attic of a home.
+The attic gets warm, this can cause snow on the roof of the home to melt.
+When your home has recessed lighting, skylights, intricate roof designs and/or heating ducts, you’re at an increased chance for an ice dam to form.

 How can you check for ice dams?